alphagov/rp-onboarding-tech-docs/source/pages/arch/arch.rst

 **Matching Service Adapter (MSA)**

     The :ref:`Matching Service Adapter <msaUse>` is a software tool provided by GOV.UK Verify.
 It simplifies communication between your local matching service and the GOV.UK Verify hub.
-The MSA converts Security Assertion Markup Language (SAML) into JSON (JavaScript Object Notation) and vice versa.
+The MSA converts SAML into JSON and vice versa.

 |